okostine-panw/cortex-api_keys_management/README.md

 uv run Create_Api_Keys.py --setup
 ```

-This runs an execution environment loop to capture your parameters and cleanly write them to `API_config-x5.ini`:
+This runs an execution environment loop to capture your parameters and cleanly write them to `API_config.ini`:

 ```ini
 [URL]